 In the Lifetime of the Buddha

 The wicked queen was an earlier birth of a young female disciple.
 While listening to the Buddha preach one time, she wondered whether she had ever been one of his wives in a past life.
-When the recollection of that former existence first came back to her she laughed with joy, but moments later when she realized what she’d done to him she burst into tears.
-This made the Buddha smile and when some other disciples asked why he was smiling he told them the young disciple had remembered a sin she once committed against him and then he told them this story.
+When the recollection of that former existence first came back to her, she laughed with joy, but moments later, when she realized what she’d done to him, she burst into tears.
+Her twofold reaction made the Buddha smile, and when some other disciples asked why he was smiling, he told them the young disciple had remembered a sin she once committed against him, and then he told them this story.

 The hunter was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis and tried to kill him three times.